 OECD Factbook 2014

 New talks and series have been recently added to The Marketing and Management Collection published by Henry Stewart Talks.
-Until the end of 2014 Henry Stewart Talks offers free access to The Marketing and Management Collection – a collection of 800 specially prepared audio-visual lectures, organized into 67 comprehensive series and delivered by principals, managers and advisors from the business world and leading academics.
+Until the end of 2014 Henry Stewart Talks offers complete free access to this collection of more than 800 specially prepared audio-visual lectures organized into 67 comprehensive series and delivered by principals, managers and advisors from the business world and leading academics.
 The online courses are available free from the university's LAN, for off-campus access use Corvinus VPN.

 The second international EconBiz Student Competition was held from March 17th to March 30st 2014.
 Because the library has joined the EconBiz Partner Network in 2013, Corvinus students were also invited to participate in the competition.
 The Hungarian student Enikő Molnár was awarded with the second place among the international winners, thanks to her creative presentation.
 Congratulations!
 The list of the winners